paul-hammant/tbd/content/monorepos/index.md

             (source files)
   ```

-Obviously, YAML, JSON, TOML or custom grammars are alternatives to XML for build files.
+Obviously, YAML, JSON, TOML or custom grammars are alternatives to XML, for build files.

 ### Contrived example